I’ve been going through the same thing since high school as well.

 With that being said, I don’t think either of us has a real issue.
 As aprilrose said above, we’ve a few years left to decide, so don’t worry!
 I think maybe if you have some spare time, invest it learning how to sew, drawing techniques, styling conventions, etc. Dabble in everything a little, and see if something really begins to call out to you.
 Definitely consider double majoring in one of the aforementioned subjects as well as marketing or business, because they could really go hand in hand and help you gain a ground/customer base.
-Good luck!posted over 2 years ago
+Good luck!posted almost 3 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 Who says at 17/18 you should know what you want to do with the rest of your life.
 If you are a creative person as you say write down your creative strengths, think about what you will be happy spending you days doing, and recognize your first job will rarely be your dream job.
 Styling sounds like a great option for you and yet you are still young enough to learn how to sew and create beautiful garments.
 There are often places in local communities that offer sewing classes, so that is an option for getting your feet wet.
 Don’t give up on an idea until you have at least given it a try.
 If you can draw your visions who says you have to be the one to create them, you can always partner with someone whom has the sewing skills and form a formidable creative partnership.
-Best wishes on your endeavors!!posted over 2 years ago
+Best wishes on your endeavors!!posted almost 3 years ago

 I am 24, am still not sure what I want to do.
 I am corporate trainer but love fashion, I wanted to do fashion designing in college but didn’t think it was a safe option.
 But now after 7 years of working, I am going back to the fashion industry.